What is an Infectious Disease?

 To report a suspected or diagnosed infectious disease:

-To report suspected food causing you to be ill, please complete this Foodborne Illness Complaint Form.
+To report a suspected food causing you to be ill, please email [email protected].
+Once you email us, you will automatically receive a Foodborne Illness Complaint Form to complete.